Professor Layton and the Curious Village: Plot

 Layton's triumph is short-lived as Don Paolo returns in a flying machine and starts demolishing the tower.
 Luke escapes down the stairs, but Layton is forced to improvise a glider to take Flora and himself to safety as the tower collapses.
 Don Paolo, with his machine malfunctioning, drops a bag containing the stolen Simon.
 The villain swears revenge and leaves, and the three reach the town safely.
 As Flora hugs the Professor and laughs, an apple-like birthmark can be seen on her shoulder.
 As they regroup at the Reinhold manor, Layton realizes that there is more to the treasure than just Flora, as the birthmark points to the Baron's riches.
 Luke finds a switch on the portrait of Flora in the same location as her birthmark which leads to a secret room filled with gold.

 A voice recording from the Baron, intended for those who solved the mystery, congratulates Layton.
 The voice tells Flora to take the treasure, explaining that if it is taken, all the robots will stop functioning.
 Flora opts to leave it as a way to repay the robots for their services in protecting her and her new friends.
 As the game ends, Layton, Luke, and Flora leave St. Mystere without the treasure, allowing the residents to continue on with their lives.
 The three (and other characters) are shown laughing and living together during the game credits.

 As the first part of a trilogy, the main story ends with a "to be continued" message with a picture of Luke and Layton at a train station, hinting at the plot of Professor Layton and the Diabolical Box.

 Development

-Chiba University Professor Akira Tago supervised direction on the game's development, with Level-5 President and CEO Akihiro Hino serving as producer.
+Development started in 2006, with Level-5 President and CEO Akihiro Hino intending to make a trilogy of video games based on Atama no Taisou, a series of puzzle books he loved in his childhood, which were written by Chiba University Professor Akira Tago.
+Level-5 worked directly with Tago to adapt puzzles from his books, which were all modified to support the DS stylus and touchscreen.
+Tago headed the puzzle team, and contributed 30 new puzzles to the game, developed specifically with the capabilities of the Nintendo DS in mind.

+Level-5 refused the Atama no Taisou name to avoid copyright infringement.
+Hino wanted a story with two intelligent characters who could bounce ideas off each other, inspired by Sherlock Holmes and Dr. Watson, and had one of his artists draw an English gentleman and a younger character, whom Hino temporarily named Professor Layton and Luke, respectively, until the names stuck.
+Hino was in charge of project planning, the main scenario, and overall game design.
 The game features animated cutscenes produced by P.A.
 Works.

-Its creation was a direct result of Hino's childhood love of Tago's Head Gymnastics series of puzzle books, which have sold more than 12 million copies in Japan.
-The game makes use of many puzzles from Tago's books, all of which have been modified to support the DS stylus and touchscreen.
-Tago contributed 30 new puzzles to the game, developed specifically with the capabilities of the Nintendo DS in mind.
+The advertising budget was around 700 million yen.